ionutva/weather/README.md

-# weather
+# Weather
-You must have node installed on your machine
+You must have nodejs and npm installed on your machine

+First build the project with "npm install" to get the dependencies

 The application is starting with "node index.js"